Nurses across Northern Ireland strike over pay and safe staffing levels

 The Royal College of Nursing is taking part in its second strike in three years in the region.

-Nurses across Northern Ireland are taking to the picket lines over pay and safe staffing levels.
+Nurses across Northern Ireland have taken to the picket lines over pay and safe staffing levels.

 The Royal College of Nursing (RCN) strike is the second in three years in the region, and the first involving nursing staff from England and Wales.